gatsbyjs/gatsby/packages/gatsby-cli/README.md

 ### `serve`

-At the root of a Gatsby site run `gatsby serve` to serve the production build of the site for testing.
+At the root of a Gatsby app run `gatsby serve` to serve the production build of the site for testing.

 #### Options